 Let’s get straight to it, is the Halo Pro Laser worth it?
 The short answer is no. For the price and the downtime, the benefits do not outweigh the cost.
-I will share why I do not think it is worth it and I am also going to share a few treatments that will give you much better results without the high price tag or downtime below.
+I will share why I do not think it is worth it, but I am sharing two other treatments that will give you much better results without the high price tag or downtime below.
 The alternative treatments are the top two effective skincare treatments on the market today.

 Halo Pro Laser Treatment

 I tried the Halo Pro laser treatment a few months ago, and I was hopeful, with the price tag, that it would be amazing.
 It did not live up to expectations.
 It did not effectively get rid of hyperpigmentation and acne scarring, nor did it give me incredible, glowing, youthful skin a month later.

 The Halo treatment was intense from an initial pain perspective, and post-care required quite a bit of downtime.
 I had to be incredibly cautious with sun-exposure.
 I spent two months post-treatment staying out of the sun completely, using SPF 50-100 every day, and wearing hats.
 Over the summer, I was as cautious as possible.
 I stayed in the shade at the pool, hats on runs, etc., but I did see increase pigmentation a few months after the treatment.

 Overall Thoughts on the Halo Pro Laser Treatment